akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 The ride to Santa Monica was really relaxing--the highway had a separate bike path for a large portion of the ride, which we appreciated.

-...and we finished the trip!
+...and we reached our final destination!
 I really can't explain our excitement as we saw the Santa Monica pier in the distance, raced towards it, and declared the trip complete.
 We called our parents to celebrate, and marveled at the fact that this actually happened.

-After taking some pictures at the pier, we dropped our stuff off at the hotel, and basically ate at different restaurants along the Third Street Promenade for the remainder of the night.
+After taking some pictures at the pier, we dropped our stuff off at the hotel, and basically ate at various restaurants along the Third Street Promenade for the remainder of the night.

 {% include image.html filename="finish.jpg" description="Made it to Santa Monica!" maxpx=500 %}

 ### Day 10-11: The rest of the trip

 The next day, we took the train to downtown LA.
-We checked into our hotel, dropped off our bikes at a shop for BikeFlights to pick up, watched Jimmy Kimmel Live (we got tickets beforehand!), and scootered around Hollywood.
+We checked into our hotel, took our bikes to a designated BikeFlights pickup shop, watched *Jimmy Kimmel Live!* (we got tickets in advance), and scootered around Hollywood.

-The next day, we pigged out at the Grand Central Market, explored the city, went to Madame Tussaud's, and went to the Griffith observatory.
+The next day, we pigged out at the Grand Central Market, explored the city, had some fun to Madame Tussaud's, and went to the Griffith observatory.
 The highlight of the night was definitely sharing seven vegan donuts at Donatsu (we still don't understand how they were so good).

 And thus concludes our trip.
 We went to the bus stop that night, and after a very uncomfortable ride we were back in San Jose by 6 AM.
 After a short nap, we were back at work before noon.

 ## Takeaways

 We're still amazed that we pulled this off--it was definitely a highlight of 2019!
-Although we had a great time, we we definitely learned some lessons.
+Although we had a great time, we definitely learned some lessons.
 Here are some major takeaways from the trip:

 - Google Maps isn't the most reliable, especially if you're biking.
 At the least, take a look at the proposed route before starting.
 - Along Highway 1, you can find a gas station or convenience store every 20-30 miles--so you really don't need to pack too much food or water.